**Remember** If you would like one of the M24 hoodies, order them when you sign up!

 Relay teams will need to elect a team captain who will be responsible for registering and paying for the entire team.
 Once the team has been activated, the remaining team members will then need to complete the registration process after they are invited by the team captain.

 The course is designed so that you may, at any time, have access to the aid station and tenting area directly after completing a lap.
 You may rest as long as you want and start back running when you want.
 To make it as fair as possible, we ask that you do not leave the race site unless you absolutely must do so.
-If you decide that you must leave the event during the run, you must check out at the official “Check-In and Out Table,” located near the start/finish line and timing tent.

 We expect relay teams to also stay at the race site for the majority of the 24 hours.
 It would be an unfair advantage for relay members who are local to go home and sleep in their beds when runners who have traveled from far away are sleeping in tents at the site.
 Relay team members are permitted to leave the race site for the purposes of obtaining food, additional gear, etc.